ninenines/cowboy/README.md

 containing the atom 'shoot', as it will ensure Cowboy has been able to fully initialize the socket.
 Anything you do past this point is up to you!

+If you need to change some socket options, like enabling raw mode for example, you can call the <em>Transport:setopts/2</em> function.
+It is the protocol's responsability to manage the socket usage, there should be no need for an user to specify that kind of options while starting a listener.

 You should definitely look at the cowboy_http_protocol module for a great example of fast request handling if you need to.
 Otherwise it's probably safe to use `{active, once}` mode and handle everything as it comes.